9 Women-Led Companies You Can Support Right Now

 Let’s be honest: It’s not exactly ideal that we have to make a special effort to highlight successful companies helmed by women.
 In a different world, women holding top jobs would be as ordinary as saying there are 24 hours in a day.

-But, this is current state of the world right now: Last year, we celebrated a record-breaking 33 companies in the Fortune 500 with female CEOs — a 6.6% proportion.
+But this is the world we have right now: Last year, we celebrated a record-breaking 33 companies in the Fortune 500 having female CEOs — a 6.6% proportion.
 There are currently no Black women on that list.
-The single woman of color is Yum China CEO Joey Wat.
+The single woman of colour is Yum China CEO Joey Wat.
 In 2018, an NYT investigation found that, in the Fortune 500, there are fewer chief executives who are women than there are men named James.
 The numbers are better for executive and senior-level management positions in general, with 26.5% of senior management in the S&P 500 being women.

 Advertisement